-"For my peers and the majority on the West Coast, wellness is definitely something that is centred around lifestyle," says Amelia Rynkowska, founder of Cult of Treehouse.
-"Being spoilt with the weather and the terrain, in particular, can dictate this slightly because a lot is propelled by a symbiotic relationship with nature.
-You can get outdoors and feel automatically grounded, whether that's getting into water (surfing or swimming or paddleboarding) or climbing up a mountain.
+"For my peers and the majority on the West Coast, wellness is definitely something that is centered around lifestyle," says Amelia Rynkowska, founder of Cult of Treehouse.
+"Being spoiled with the weather and the terrain, in particular, can dictate this slightly because a lot is propelled by a symbiotic relationship with nature.
+You can get outdoors and feel automatically grounded, whether that's getting into the water (surfing or swimming or paddleboarding) or climbing up a mountain."

 "Living in a land with perennial sunshine and easy access to canyons and the Pacific (a stone's throw from the fray of Hollywood) means it's automatically included into a daily routine and not just an Instagrammable moment.
 There's also a much bigger emphasis on preventative health by being well and staying at an optimum, so as to try to not get sick (in large part because of the expense of going to the doctor).
 The idea of wellness as a lifestyle is, of course, still very much a choice and not a default, but it's an opportunity to live a certain way."